 It was originally purchased as spares for 7029 Clun Castle but at the end of 1985, an intensive programme of restoration began to transform Defiant into a working locomotive once again: capable of hauling main line trains at express speeds over BR tracks.

-5080 returned to the main line on 11th June 1988, bearing the familiar Red Dragon headboard, hauling a train from Tyseley to Didcot.
+5080 returned steam in July 1987 and to the main line on 11th June 1988, bearing the familiar Red Dragon headboard, hauling a train from Tyseley to Didcot.
 Since then, 5080 has visited numerous preserved railways including the Gloucestershire & Warwickshire Railway, Great Central Railway, and even the Mid Hants Railway, doing so in 1995.
 Following the introduction of the popular Drive-A-Loco footplate experience course, 5080 was the mainstay mainline engine used until withdrawn in 1997 for overhaul.

-Following its boiler certificate expiring 5080 was sent to the Buckinghamshire Railway Centre, Quainton where it is on static display.
-After being on static display at Quainton for fifteen years on loan from the Birmingham Railway Museum was moved to Tyseley where it will have an overhaul which is anticipated to cost £1m.
+Following its boiler certificate expiring 5080 was sent to the Buckinghamshire Railway Centre, Quainton in January 2002 where it is on static display.
+After being on static display at Quainton for fifteen years on loan from the Birmingham Railway Museum was moved to Tyseley in May 2017 where it will have an overhaul which is anticipated to cost £1m.
 After the overhaul the locomotive will be utilised as part of the Vintage Trains fleet on the main line.

 |Home Base||Current Status||Owner|